In this guide, we will set up the OTBR docker container on Raspberry Pi 5 to form a thread network for Matter Server docker container.

 This guide will walk you through the steps to run a locally operated OpenThread Border Router (OTBR) using docker and integrate it with supported Matter platforms, including Home Assistant.

-I have a raspberry pi 5 with Raspberry Pi OS.
+I have a raspberry pi 5 with Raspberry Pi OS Lite.

 I have home assistant running in a docker on Raspberry Pi 5.